 Using a 3D printed inspection jig (made in house), the technique has been used to accurately size surface breaking notches, as shown in the image below:

 FMC/TFM technology provides ultrasonic images with much higher resolution as compared to standard phased array images.
 Accordingly, FMC/TFM offers clear benefits in terms of flaw interpretation and sizing.
 FMC/TFM based inspections have 3 major limitations: 1. processing speed, 2. storage requirements and 3. limited pulsing energy (only a single element is used at a time in transmission).
 All of these shortcomings can limit the practical inspection range, which is particularly problematic as FMC/TFM is becoming commonly used for HTHA inspections of thick reactor walls.
-The RAD team, has developed a novel algorithm which processes standard phased array sectorial sweeps into high resolution images which rival those obtained by applying the TFM to FMC data.
+The Research and Applications Development group has developed a novel algorithm which processes standard phased array sectorial sweeps into high resolution images which rival those obtained by applying the TFM to FMC data.
 The following images compare the resolution of angled holes on a Harfang block obtained using FMC/TFM and the advanced PAUT processing algorithm (2 groups of 32 elements used in the sectorial sweep, +/- 60 degrees, 1 degree increment).

 A major advantage of the proposed algorithm is that it can be run using standard acquisition units (OmniScan, Topaz, etc.).
 In addition, scan files are only slightly larger than for a typical PAUT sweep which allows for the possibility of rendering the higher resolution images live for large inspection ranges (data transfer and rendering algorithm can be fast enough).
 In addition, the fact that a large aperture is used in transmission allows more energy to be generated in the piece, which can help penetrate deeper, specifically in noisy materials.

 Many defect types do not reflect ultrasound with appreciable energy and thus cannot be imaged using traditional UT techniques.
 Such types of defects, which can be microstructural in nature can manifest as inhomogeneity in the ultrasonic attenuation (or the frequency dependence thereof) within a component.
-The RAD team has developed a technique capable of mapping subtle changes in attenuation to produce cross-sectional images of pieces suspected of localized microstructural damage.
+The Research and Applications Development group has developed a technique capable of mapping subtle changes in attenuation to produce cross-sectional images of pieces suspected of localized microstructural damage.
 The technique is a straightforward adaptation of computed tomography (CT) scanning, commonly used in medical ultrasound to image soft tissue, where projection data are instead obtained by looking at the back-wall response between element pairs on a phased array probe (operating in Full Matrix Capture mode) with respect to a healthy reference sample.
 The technique has been used successfully to image small clusters of microporosity (10 micron pores) introduced into a small aluminium sample, as shown below.

 The hope is that this technique will prove effective for imaging other types of microstructural damage such as HTHA and early stage creep, as well as other types of non-reflecting defects, such as poor fusion of plastic pipe welds and defects in friction stir welds.
 Additionally, this technique has been found to be a promising new approach for imaging/sizing surface connected cracks.
 The image below shows the ability of attenuation tomography to accurately size, tight, surface connected notches.

 Currently no commonly accepted technique exists for inspecting fillet welds for lack of fusion or volumetric defects.
-To that end, the RAD team has developed a technique which uses wedges made of flexible polymers to scan directly through the weld cap, focusing along the nominal fusion face or the center of the weld volume, depending on what type of weld defect is to be inspected.
+To that end, we have developed a technique which uses wedges made of flexible polymers to scan directly through the weld cap, focusing along the nominal fusion face or the center of the weld volume, depending on what type of weld defect is to be inspected.
 Coupling is achieved using a thin ethanol film which when pressed between the weld cap and the flexible wedge material achieves acceptable acoustic transmission.
 The following image shows the detection of incomplete weld penetration and crack like defects found in a FlawTech T-weld sample.

 Further work is currently underway to establish and evaluate an appropriate sizing technique.